TheArturthur/CoppermindScraper/Cosmere/Gavilar Kholin.md

 ## Attributes and Abilities
 ### Shardwielding
-Gavilar's [[Shardblade\|Shardblade]], [[Firestorm\|Firestorm]], was six feet long with a design along the blade that resembled burning flames that "almost seem to glow."
-Gavilar's plate is painted blue with gold bands around the edge of each plate.
+Gavilar's [[Shardblade\|Shardblade]], [[Firestorm\|Firestorm]], was six feet long with a design along the Blade that resembled burning flames that seems to glow.
+Gavilar's Plate is painted blue with gold bands around the edge of each plate.
 The helm has three waves of wings, which are small and almost horn-like.
-People who see his plate consider it beautiful.
-Gavilar's skill in using the blade and plate can be matched by very few people.
+People who see his Plate consider it beautiful.
+Gavilar's skill in using the Blade and Plate can be matched by very few people.
 Gavilar's Shards are now used for training purposes.

 ### Visions
 For more information, see [[Dalinar's visions\|Dalinar's visions]].